jopamo/wget/docs/blocking-helpers.md

 ## `wget_ev_sleep` — `src/evhelpers.c:114`

-*Purpose*: Spins the central loop until a timer fires, preventing other transfers from progressing.
+*Purpose*: Previously spun the central loop until a timer fired.
+It now arms a timer and blocks on a condition variable so the dedicated event-loop thread continues to serve other transfers.

 *Call sites*: